1903–04 Brentford F.C. season: Season summary

 Dick Molyneux's team started season strongly, reaching top spot in the First Division after five matches.
 The demands on the small squad led Brentford to fall back into mid-table and a goalkeeping crisis suffered in early 1904 exacerbated the problem.
 Molyneux brought in former trialist John Bishop and paid him money to play, an illegal move as Bishop was a serving soldier with the Scots Guards and therefore an amateur player.
 After his third appearance, Bishop returned late to barracks, was reported to his commanding officer and then made a statement in writing about his involvement with Brentford.
 The statement was passed on to the FA, who fined Brentford £25 and suspended director Bill Dodge for two years and manager Molyneux for the final month of the season.
 With secretary William Lewis in caretaker charge, the Bees took one point from the remaining five matches of the season to finish in 13th position.

-One club record was set during the season:
+The five away draws was the most by the club during its Southern League seasons.